ilios/user-guide/schools/session-types.md

 ## Edit Session Type

-Edit a Session Type's description if it has not been attached to any Sessions.
-Once set, the value for Session Type title cannot be modified.
+The title of a session type can be modified as long as it has not been attached to any Sessions.
+Once used as a session type for a session, the title can no longer be modified.

 To do this ...